 How To Photograph The Milky Way In 14 Fully Explained Steps

 There are 400 billion stars in the Milky Way.
 How many did you see last time you looked up at the night sky?
 20 - 30 maybe?
-Now remember the last time you went camping, or drove through the middle of nowhere.
-Remember the hundreds of stars of many colours, stretched out across the big black.
-That's nothing.
-With this guide you'll be able to photograph the Milky Way in all its glory.
+You're about to learn how to photograph billions.

-How to photograph the Milky Way - 14 steps (short version).
+How to photograph the Milky Way - 14 steps.

 Choose a time of year when the Milky Way’s core is visible.

 This is Summer time in the Northern hemisphere - March to October and February to October in the Southern hemisphere.

 Find a dark clear sky far away from city lights.